Career Information for a Cardiovascular Ultrasound Technician

 Career and Economic Outlook

-The BLS projects employment of cardiovascular technicians and technologists, including cardiac ultrasound technologists, will grow at a much-faster-than-average rate of 30% from 2012 to 2022.
-The median yearly salary for cardiovascular technologists and technicians was reported as $52,070 by the BLS in May 2012, and the highest average salaries were earned by techs in Alaska, New Jersey, and Washington.
+The BLS projects employment of cardiovascular technicians and technologists, including cardiac ultrasound technologists, will grow at by 10% from 2016 to 2026.
+The median yearly salary for cardiovascular technologists and technicians was reported as $55,270 by the BLS in May 2017.
 Career advancement is possible by training for other procedures - including invasive testing - or by moving into an administrative or educational role.

 Alternative Career Options